Content on this page was generated by AI and has not been manually reviewed.

 Why YouTube Premium with VPN Might Not Work

-There are a few key reasons your VPN can disrupt YouTube Premium:
+There are a few key reasons your VPN can disrupt YouTube Premium: Your guide to expressvpn openvpn configuration a step by step walkthrough for secure remote access and private browsing 2026

 • Geo-restrictions and account region: YouTube Premium content catalogs vary by country.
 A VPN can switch your apparent location, which sometimes triggers account checks or prompts to re-subscribe in the new country.